ACCT 501—Accounting Fundamentals: 1.5 credits

 This course covers selected topics in microeconomics.
 It emphasizes the integration of microeconomic theories and tools from a managerial perspective.
 The applied aspect of the course comes from analyzing case studies and studying empirical evidence of the theories.
-PR: ECON 501, STAT 510
+PR or CONCURRENT: STAT 510

 ISYS 525—Managing Information: 1.5 credits